uhub/awesome-scala/README.md

 * [dbpedia-spotlight/dbpedia-spotlight](https://github.com/dbpedia-spotlight/dbpedia-spotlight) - DBpedia Spotlight is a tool for automatically annotating mentions of DBpedia resources in text.
 * [fehmicansaglam/progressed.io](https://github.com/fehmicansaglam/progressed.io) - progressbar microservice
 * [twitter/twitter-server](https://github.com/twitter/twitter-server) - Twitter-Server defines a template from which services at Twitter are built
-* [jrudolph/sbt-dependency-graph](https://github.com/jrudolph/sbt-dependency-graph) - sbt plugin to create a dependency graph for your project
 * [pfn/android-sdk-plugin](https://github.com/pfn/android-sdk-plugin) - An easy-to-use sbt plugin for working with all Android projects
 * [rhavyn/norbert](https://github.com/rhavyn/norbert) - Norbert is a cluster manager and networking layer built on top of Zookeeper.
 * [boundary/ordasity](https://github.com/boundary/ordasity) - Ordasity is Boundary's library for building stateful clustered services on the JVM.